Log files contain diagnostic information that can be used to review any problems if the program fails to work correctly.

-To display the log files, open up Server Monitor located in the ribbon of the Administration Panel.
-Next, choose the server you want to check the log files for and click the button either for Exchange Rules Pro Service or Sent Items Update (Fig. 1.).
+To display the log files, open the Server Monitor located on the toolbar of the Administration Panel.
+Choose the server whose log files you want to check and click the Download () button either for the Exchange Rules Pro Service or Sent Items Update (Fig. 1.).

 |Fig. 1.
-Opening Log files via Server Monitor.|
+Opening log files via the Server Monitor.|

 |Fig. 2.
-Log files explorer.|
+Log file explorer.|

 |Fig. 3.
-Opening compressed Log files pack from the Help's context menu.|
+Collecting compressed log files from the Help context menu.|

 |Fig. 4.
-Opening compressed Log files pack from the Log files tab in program's settings.|
+Collecting compressed log files from the Log files tab in the program's settings.|

 |Fig. 5.
-Folder containing compressed pack of the Log files.|
+Folder containing compressed pack of log files.|

 %ProgramData%\CodeTwo Exchange Rules\Logs

 By default, the number of log files stored by the program is set to 20.
-The software usually stops logging in a given file if its size reaches 4MB and then it generates a new one.
-When the set number of logs to keep is reached, the software starts overwriting older logs.
+The software usually stops logging in a given file once its size reaches 4 MB and then generates a new log file.
+When a set number of logs to keep is reached, the software starts overwriting the older logs.
 This is important to know when diagnosing rules execution or mail flow problems.

-When increasing the number of log files to keep for diagnosing purposes CodeTwo strongly recommends to increase that number accordingly to your mail traffic.
-In small companies with low traffic 20 logs may be enough to cover many hours.
-But in heavy traffic environments this may be just a few minutes.
-From our Customer Service experience, bigger companies (sites with a few thousands mailboxes) often have so heavy mail traffic that default 20 Exchange Rules Pro Service Service logs cover just around 10 minutes.
-When increased to 99 this time extends to around an hour.
-Be aware not to overdo this settings so the log folders do not take gigabytes of your servers' drive space.
+When increasing the number of log files to keep for diagnosing purposes, CodeTwo strongly recommends to base the new value on your mail traffic.
+In small companies with low traffic 20 logs may be enough to cover many hours of operation.
+But in heavy traffic environments this number of files may be logged in just a few minutes.
+From our Customer Service experience, bigger companies (with a few thousands mailboxes) often have such a heavy mail traffic that the default 20 service logs cover only about 10 minutes.
+When the number is increased to 99, this time extends to around an hour.
+Be aware not to overdo this setting so the log folders do not take gigabytes of your servers' disk space.